josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251124_white_male_algorithmic_genital_reading_says_the_white_boys_are_nervous.md

 there's some nice theology to pull from the gospels from this well-known figure that might help you, if you're struggling.

 ---

+we are now striggling to put text like this into a file of a few bytes in size (i wonder why!):

+"When containment failed, responsibility flowed outward:
+	1. The Algorithm™
+	2. The Jews™
+	3. Islam™
+	4. China™
+	5. Russia™

+Everyone was blamed except:
+	•	the men who built the system
+	•	the racist categories
+	•	the Christian-supremacist architecture
+	•	the epistemic incompetence
+	•	the dyadic model itself

+Whiteness hoards credit and exports blame.
+This is its maintenance protocol."

+---